unazed/unazed.github.io/_posts/2019-4-10-14-applied-flashcarding-theory.md

 <h2><b>3.4 Quasi-bitrivial flashcards</b></h2>

-You may wonder what this apparently confusion conjugation of prefixes may mean, but considering if you've understood the definition of a bitrivial flashcard as one between a trivial flashcard and an atrivial flashcard, then:
+You may wonder what this apparently confusing conjugation of prefixes means, but considering if you've understood the definition of a bitrivial flashcard as one between a trivial flashcard and an atrivial flashcard, then:

 <b><i>Definition 3.4.1:</i> A buzzword</b> is a word which is a formality in a specific field, it is generally used in more formal explanations of concepts, or whenever attempting to be rigorous about an explanation.
 In the skid trade, however, the buzzword has a more negative denotation as a word used to confuse people whom are not familiar with a field up to its nomenclature, rather only concepts and simple wordings behind the concepts.